narmadha2006/Advanced-C-Lab-Manual/module 10.md

-EXP NO:20 C FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST
+EXP NO:20 FUNCTION TO DELETE A GIVEN ELEMENT IN THE GIVEN LINKED LIST